 Understanding the Percentage of Comparative Negligence

-Comparative negligence means that both drivers will share in the payment of property damage and other expenses and losses.
+Comparative negligence means that both drivers will pay for property damage and other expenses and losses.
 An insurance adjuster will play a role in determining the percentage of fault to assign to each driver.

 When you submit a claim to the other driver’s insurer, one of their adjusters will investigate the case.
 They will likely request an interview so they can ask you a series of questions.
-It’s important to be careful what you say to an adjuster – or anyone, including on social media – about the collision.
+It’s important to be careful what you say about the collision to an adjuster – or anyone, including on social media.
 Certain statements could get used against you, affecting the level of fault assigned to you and the compensation you can receive.

 One Driver Has Most of the Blame